enaburekhan/question-api/README.md

-# doctors-appointment-api
+# question-api
 Question-api is the backend of the app that polls answers from asking the question: Is a hot dog a sandwich?
 Why?.
 This repo host the backend.
-To access the react-redux frontend, go to [question-app]()
+To access the react-redux frontend, go to [question-app](https://github.com/enaburekhan/question-app.git)

 ## Built With